divin/kanji-match/README.md

 Pre-built binaries for **Linux**, **macOS**, and **Windows** will be provided.
 Simply download the appropriate binary for your platform and run it—no additional installation required.

+> **macOS Users:**
+> This app is **not code-signed**.
+After the initial start, you may need to allow the app to run via **System Settings → Privacy & Security**.
+If you see a warning that the app cannot be opened because it is from an unidentified developer, open System Settings, scroll to the bottom of the Privacy & Security pane, and click "Allow Anyway" next to the Kanji Match app.
+Then try launching the app again.
+This is required because the app is unsigned.

 If you prefer to run from source:

 1. Install [LÖVE](https://love2d.org/).